cabbibo/enough/README.md

 - Something strange going on with text.distToCam vs G.position vs G.iPoint / G.iPlaneDist

-- Fix text!
-    - text.kill needs to ACTUALLY kill text. right now they continue updating forever... should have a tween for opacity, and on tween complete deactivate

 - Make it so that there can be an initial move to a page, that can happen by default
   - either a function in global that lets